Regsiter now for a personalized educational experience.

 The Sickle Cell and Hematology Program provides comprehensive health care, emphasizing preventive medical care to children with sickle cell anemia and related blood disorders.
 Sickle cell patients can also be seen at Children's Specialty Care Center in Hermitage, Pa.

-Children’s Hospital of Pittsburgh of UPMC is one of four medical centers funded by Pennsylvania’s Division of Maternal and Child Health to receive newborn sickle cell screening test results.
+UPMC Children’s Hospital of Pittsburgh is one of four medical centers funded by Pennsylvania’s Division of Maternal and Child Health to receive newborn sickle cell screening test results.

 Division of Blood and Marrow Transplantation and Cellular Therapies provides state-of-the-art stem cell transplants for patients with very high risk malignancies, blood disorders, and immunodeficiency states.
 The Coagulation Program has dedicated personnel to diagnose and treat bleeding and clotting disorders.